Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-What is a Convertible Insurance Policy?
+What Is a Convertible Insurance Policy?

-A convertible insurance policy, like American Family’s Term Life coverage, allows you to convert a portion or all of your existing term life policy to a permanent policy at some point during the conversion eligibility period.
+A convertible insurance policy, like American Family’s DreamSecure Term Life coverage, allows you to convert a portion or all of your existing term life policy to a cash value policy at some point during the conversion eligibility period.
 The perk?
 You can do this without having to take a medical exam or go through other screening that could affect your eligibility if you’ve developed certain health conditions.
-This delivers the benefit of having a less expensive term life insurance policy to begin with, while still being able to convert to a permanent policy later when your insurance needs and financial means change.
+This delivers the benefit of having a less expensive term life insurance policy to begin with, while still being able to convert to a long-term policy later when your insurance needs and financial means change.